CircutBreaker118/3324Z/index.markdown

 layout: default
 title: The Circuit BreakerZ
 ---
-Welcome to the official website of 3324Z Circuit BreakerZ This site is built by Ansh Sharma.
-If you want to know more about the members of 3324Z, [CLICK HERE](/about/)
+<h4>Welcome to the official website of 3324Z Circuit BreakerZ<h4>
+<h4>This site is built by Ansh Sharma.
+If you want to know more about the members of 3324Z, go to our about page.<h4>
 ![Our Logo](/3324Z.png)